 With so many options in elderly care for families, there are also several ways to pay for that care.
-Moving a loved one can be overwhelming and because we are in a panic mode we forget to consider or aren’t aware of some of the ways we can pay for the care.
+Moving a loved one can be overwhelming, and because we are in a panic mode, we forget to consider or aren’t aware of some of the ways we can pay for the care.
 Below is the most common ways or options that you may be able to use to pay for your loved ones’ care.
-In 2019, the average hourly rate for home care across California is $26.00/hour and for assisted living, the average cost of assisted living in California in 2019 was $4,500 / month according to Genworth Financial and it may be higher depending on the area you live and even higher if your loved one needs memory care.
+In 2019, the average hourly rate for home care across California was $26.00/hour.
+For assisted living, the average cost of assisted living in California in 2019 was $4,500 / month, according to Genworth Financial, and it may be higher depending on the area you live and even higher if your loved one needs memory care.

-Assisted living communities structure care pricing in two ways: all-inclusive or fee-for-service pricing.
-All-inclusive means that a single monthly fee will cover rent, board, and any additional services a resident needs such as housekeeping or transportation.
+Assisted living communities have structured care pricing in two ways: all-inclusive or fee-for-service pricing.
+Inclusive means that a single monthly fee will cover rent, board, and any additional services a resident needs, such as housekeeping or transportation.
 This option provides more certainty and allows the family to plan for the future.
 On the other hand, Fee-for-service means a resident pays only for those services they use.
-This option is most popular and most senior living communities use this model.
+This option is most popular, and most senior living communities use this model.

 5 Best Options for Paying Eldercare

 - Private Pay

 - Veteran’s Aid & Attendance

 - Long Term Care Insurance

 - Selling Part or some of your insurance policy

 Private pay simply means that an individual has the resources to pay for the care by way of savings, 401k, pension, and selling home and It is sometimes called Self Pay.

 VA Aid & Attendance